 - Final Word

 What is a 403(b) Plan?

-A 403(b) plan is a retirement account that is almost identical to a 401(k) retirement plan.
-The primary difference is that 403(b) plans are designed to serve employees of the public sector such as public schools or other tax-exempt organizations, whereas 401(k) plans serve employees of the private sector.
+A 403(b) plan or a church plan is a retirement plan account that is almost identical to a 401(k) retirement plan.
+The primary difference is that 403(b) retirement plans are designed to serve employees of the public sector, such as public schools or other tax-exempt organizations, whereas 401(k) retirement plans serve employees of the private sector.

-A 403(b) plan is available to people such as teachers, school administrators, professors, government employees, nurses, doctors, and librarians.
+A 403(b) plan is available to tax-exempt organizations with eligible employees such as teachers, school administrators, professors, government employees, nurses, doctors, librarians, and church employees.

-Religious ministers may also participate in 403(b) retirement plans but it is important to note that they typically use a specialized 403(b)(9) plan.
+Religious ministers, church employees or those with 501(c)(3) church status may also participate in 403(b) retirement plans, but it is important to note that they typically use a specialized 403(b)(9) church plan.

 Important Things You Should Know About a 403(b) Plan

-Now that we’ve covered the major differences between a 403(b) plan and a 401(k) plan, we can dive into important things you should know about this type of retirement account.
+Now that I’ve covered the major differences between a 403(b) plan and a 401(k) retirement plans, I can dive into important things you should know about this type of retirement plan account.

 Maximum Contribution Limit

 The maximum employee contribution limit for a 403(b) account in 2020 is $19,500.
 If you are over the age of 50, you can make a catch-up contribution of $6,500 for an aggregate total contribution of $26,000.